Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingQueueClient/readme.md

 dotnet run
 ```

+## The Sample Program
+To keep things reasonably simple, the sample program keeps send and receive code within a single hosting application.
+Typically in real world applications these roles are often spread across applications, services, or at least across
+independently deployed and run tiers of applications or services.
+For clarity, the send and receive activities are kept as
+separate methods as if they were different apps.

 For further information on how to create this sample on your own, follow the rest of the tutorial.

 ## What will be accomplished